 Dear Spaceport Users!
 We are bringing several improvements with our new Spaceport Volumetric Video coming release.
-Our new release contains incredible features like Encoding of volumetric video frames via H.264 compression technique, Fast rendering of point clouds, and Texture Improvements.
+Our new release contains incredible features like the Encoding of volumetric video frames via the H.264 compression technique, Fast rendering of point clouds, and Texture Improvements.

 New Spaceport Volumetric Video Features

 Currently, Spaceport 1.3 has already been released with a bunch of new features and usability improvements, particularly for colored point cloud rendering and filters.
 If you haven’t heard about Spaceport-Volumetric Video before, you can read the previous entries: